encode/starlette/docs/templates.md

 )
 ```

-### Asynchronous context processors
+!!! info

-Asynchronous context processors currently are not supported.
+    Asynchronous functions as context processors are not supported.

 ## Testing template responses